Different Mobile Scams and How to Protect Yourself from Them

-People don’t realize that their mobile devices are at just as much of a threat as their computers, so most don’t take the time to secure them.
+People don’t realize that their mobile devices are just as much of a threat as their computers, so most don’t take the time to secure them.

 Here we have listed the common mobile phone scams and how you can protect yourself from them.

 When someone has gained access to your personal information like your complete name and bank accounts, they can do anything with them.
 One way scammers can use your data is by opening a mobile phone account using your information.